0jscsshtml/brickscodes/README.md

 * Support glb/gltf, model animation, lazy load, camera control, etc.
 ###### Image Before After Viewer
 * Convert the library from https://image-compare-viewer.netlify.app/ into Bricks Builder element.
+###### Lottie Player
+* Support the new DotLottie format (.lottie) alongside traditional .json files.
+Files can be added via media uploads, dynamic data sources, or custom URLs.
+Leverage the DotLottieWorker for optimized animation rendering.
+Provide support for configurable options such as speed, mode, autoplay, loop, and start-end frames.
 ###### Copy to Clipboard Button
 * Support Dynamic tag as copy content.
 * Specify class/id to copy its text content, option to specfiy tags to exlude.